 Creator | Name of the person who created the mapping. |

-- In the Data Mappings > Semantic Mappings page, click the entry for the semantic mapping that you created.
-The name of the page that appears corresponds to the semantic mapping name.
-In the example below, the name is "Procedures".
-A list of sources and the selected target values appears.
+- In the Data Mappings > Semantic Mappings page, click the entry for the semantic mapping that you would like to review.
+The Semantic Mapping Review page appears.
+In the example below, the Semantic Mapping being reviewed is called "Procedures".
+A list of unique source values and their selected target values appears.

-The following information appears for each field and recommendation entry.
+The following information appears for each mapping entry:

-- Frequency indicates how often the source value appears at the source data.
+- Frequency indicates how many times the source value appears in the source data.

-- Source Value refers to the term in the original dataset that requires mapping.
+- Source Value is the unique term in the source dataset that requires mapping.

 - Status: Indicates whether the recommendation has been approved.
-Move the slider to the right to approve the recommendation.
+Click on the slider to approve the recommendation.

 - Confidence is a number, expressed as a percentage, that represents the likelihood that the mapping recommendation is accurate.
 Higher percentages indicate a higher likelihood of accuracy than lower percentages.
 The confidence number reflects the likelihood for the selected target value.